PawseySC/Elmer-Training/README.md

 ## Access to Setonix
 ## Submitting your first job on Setonix
 ## Submitting Elmer job on Setonix
-Training materials are available on Setonix: `/scratch/courses01/elmer_parallel_demo.tar.gz`.
+Training materials are available on Setonix: `/scratch/courses01/elmer_parallel_demo.tar.gz` Create your own copy of materials by:

+  cd $MYSCRATCH
+  cp /scratch/courses01/elmer_parallel_demo.tar.gz .
+  tar zxf elmer_parallel_demo.tar.gz
+  cd elmer_parallel_demo/

 ## Visualising your results
 Documentation on how to use Paraview at Pawsey's remote visualisation service: